Mumle

-Julia Kathrine Hansen (born 24 October 2003), better known by her stage name Mumle, is a Danish singer.
+Julia Kathrine Hansen (born 24 October 2003), known professionally as Mumle, is a Danish singer.
+She has released one studio album and one extended play.
 Her song "Det modsatte", released in 2023, saw her nominated for several awards including Danish Hit of the Year from the Danish Music Awards.

 Early life

 Mumle was born and raised in Haderslev, but moved with her family to Vamdrup in 2022.
 She is the sister of footballer Mads Hansen, and their father, Rasmus, also played for Haderslev FK.
 A hip injury in her youth derailed her ability to pursue horse riding professionally.
 As recently as 2023, she worked as a bartender in Kolding.

 Career

 Finding a Facebook post from a record label seeking a Danish-language artist, Mumle submitted several videos.
 After sending an email containing the videos, which were recorded of her singing in her car, she received a positive response the following day.
-She was soon placed into contact with producer Frederik Carstens, who helped shaped her early career.
+She was soon placed into contact with producer Frederik Carstens, who helped shape her early career.
 She has cited Sys Bjerre and Lukas Graham as influences on her music.

 Mumle released her first song "Moonwalkman" on 23 June 2023.
 After signing to a contract with Universal Music Group in August, she released her second song "Det modsatte" on 22 September.
 By December, she was included on DR Music's list of possible breakthrough stars for 2024.
 "Det modsatte" became one of the top 10 most streamed songs in Denmark for 2024, where she was the only female artist included in the list.

 By the end of 2024, "Det modsatte" was nominated for Danish Hit of the Year at the Danish Music Awards, where she also performed live.
-Mumle herself was also nominated as the New Danish Name of the Year at the Danish Music Awards, and later at the 2025 GAFFA Awards.
+Mumle herself was also nominated as the New Danish Name of the Year at the Danish Music Awards, and later at the 2025 Gaffa Awards.

 In 2025, Mumle performed at several music festivals including the Jelling Musikfestival and Roskilde.
+She finished 2025 with two of the top 10 highest-earning songs in Denmark.